OliveiraRyan/ryanoliveira.ca/README.md

     * Remove ability to scroll when active
     * Allow user to close sidebar when clicking outside of the nav (to the right)
 * On Mobile - make the appearing/disappearing url bar at the top black/same color as navbar instead of default white
+* Change font for slogan

 ## NOTES
 * particles-js hangs *slightly* below screen height.
 Not really noticeable, but can be changed to be more precise -- **DONE**
-* Bug - Mobile - Particle-js nodes are not working for the entire screen in portrait (Possibly linked to Name not being centered properly) -- **DONE** (apparently fixed from nothing by accident when working on other things)
+* Bug - Mobile - Particle-js nodes are not working for the entire screen in portrait (Possibly linked to Name not being centered properly) -- (apparently fixed from nothing by accident when working on other things) **DONE**
   * Apparently this is due to device vs resolution?
 It works properly on mobile, but NOT with a mobile resolution on desktop.
 * Bug - wrapper-small div bugs out on mobile when scrolling - most likely due to the appearing/disappearing url bar at the top
 * Bug - Mobile - Line break after 'E-' in E-mail when opening and closing nav bar